Governor calls Inland Port protest ‘borderline terrorism’

 SALT LAKE CITY (ABC4 News) – Utah Governor Gary Herbert issued a strong statement following an anti-inland port demonstration at the Salt Lake Chamber Tuesday.

-The protest was heated, and at times violent and destructive.
+The protest was heated and at times violent and destructive.
 Salt Lake City police arrested eight people.
-Five were booked into jail, and three were cited and released.
+Five were booked into jail, and three were cited and released on charges ranging from inciting a riot, assault, criminal mischief, and trespassing.

 The demonstration started outside the City and County Building before protestors marched to occupy the lobby of the Salt Lake Chamber.
 A “select few” of the protestors ransacked the reception area outside of Chamber CEO Derek Miller’s office.
 Miller serves as the chairman of the Inland Port Authority Board.